Apani13/s4-01-SpringBoot-Intro/README.md

 ## 🎯 Goal

-This project is your first contact with Spring Boot and REST API development.
+This project is a first contact with Spring Boot and REST API development.
 It builds a minimal yet functional API that sends and receives JSON data, following clean coding and testing best practices.

 ---